Alfresco/alfresco-indexer/README.md

 ---
 Alfresco Indexer is an API that allows to index content stored in Alfresco, when you want, how you want, selecting the content you're interested to.

+Project Structure
+---
-Alfresco Indexer is composed by a server-side component (an [AMP](http://docs.alfresco.com/4.2/tasks/amp-install.html) that needs to be installed in Alfresco) called alfresco-indexer-webscripts and a Java client API - called alfresco-indexer-client - that publishes a [simple client interface](https://github.com/maoo/alfresco-indexer/blob/master/alfresco-indexer-client/src/main/java/com/github/maoo/indexer/client/AlfrescoClient.java) to interact with Alfresco contents; hereby the most important methods you get access to:
+- *Alfresco Indexer Webscripts* - A server-side component (an [AMP](http://docs.alfresco.com/4.2/tasks/amp-install.html) that needs to be installed in Alfresco) that exposes a set of Webscripts on Alfresco Repository
+- *Alfresco Indexer Client* - A Java API that wraps HTTP invocations to Alfresco Indexer Webscripts  and publishes a [simple client interface](https://github.com/maoo/alfresco-indexer/blob/master/alfresco-indexer-client/src/main/java/com/github/maoo/indexer/client/AlfrescoClient.java) to interact with Alfresco contents; hereby the most important methods you get access to:

 ```
 /**